jbx-protocol/juice-docs-v2/docs/user/project/details.md

 ## Overview

 **Project Details** are displayed on your [juicebox.money](https://juicebox.money) project page.
 This section includes your project's title, description, logo, important links, and pay button customization.
-These details can be updated over time by the project owner.

-- You can update these details later.
+- These details can be updated later.
-- You can use emojis in all of these fields.
+- Emojis can be used in these fields.
-- This information is stored on [IPFS](https://ipfs.io/), using [Pinata](https://www.pinata.cloud/).
+- This information is stored on [IPFS](https://ipfs.io/) via [Pinata](https://www.pinata.cloud/).

 ## Options